Lasecki99/Github-Issues-React/README.md

 - Create .env file from env.example file in root directory
 - Fill both envs variables, you can generate your token here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

+## What could be improved?

+Requests to github API should be made on server to avoid exposing personal access token in Network tab

 ## How to run?

 Developed and tested with: